Kickstarting Creativity In the Modern World

 I think it’s comfort and, you know, I think comfort has a very dangerous connection to complacency.
 And I like comfort, but I also don’t like standing still for too long.

 You once described the reaction people had to the idea of Kickstarter before it became a reality.
 You said a lot of people would respond with a blank stare.
 Anyone who’s had a creative idea knows what you mean when you refer to the blank stare.
 But is that a good sign when that happens?

 I don’t think it’s anything, to be honest.
 You know, I think that signal is actually a part of Kickstarter’s viability.
-But also more so, it proves something about the Internet at its core.
+But it also proves something about the Internet at its core.
 I might be into some weird thing, but I’m stuck in Chicago and nobody knows about me and my weird thing.
-But there’s ten, 20, 100, 1,000 people around the world that are also into that weird thing — call it some genre of music.
+But there’s ten, twenty, one hundred, one thousand people around the world that are also into that weird thing—call it some genre of music.
 And we can then find our own little campfire on the Internet and celebrate that.

 Things grow because you water it.
 If you only give it so much water, it’s only going to grow so much.

 You start by finding what they call your beachhead market.
 You start by finding the people that need, and want, and understand what it is that you’re doing, and those are the people you circle around.
 And eventually other people convert—the folks who just heard about Kickstarter last week, they needed that seven or eight years to, you know, kind of gestate and whatever.

 And so I think there’s a direct correlation, if you will, to the atomizing the problem or simplifying the problem to its core.
 What is your thesis and what’s the simplest way to prove that thesis?
 And this idea of putting your idea in the hands of people who can comprehend it.